AlexDrco/obd-java-api-v2/README.md

 ### Example ###

 * The following example was tested using [OBD-II] <-> [ELM327 v1.1] <-> [RS232] <-> [USB] serial comm.
-* (It was tested on Ford Ranger 1999, Toyota Raize 2024, Jeep Liberty 2006)
+* It was successfully tested on Ford Ranger 1999, Toyota Raize 2024, Jeep Liberty 2006.
-* (Hardware was what I had available)
 ```
         OBDSender sender = new SerialPortSender("COM5");